code-saturne/code_saturne/doc/doxygen/user_guide/advanced_setup.md

 Fluid-Structure external coupling
 =================================

-The function \ref usaste belongs to the module dedicated to external Fluid-Structure coupling with *code_aster*.
+The \ref cs_user_fsi_structure_num function belongs to the module dedicated to external Fluid-Structure coupling with *code_aster*.
 Here one defines the boundary faces coupled with *code_aster* and the fluid forces components which are given to structural calculation.
 When using external coupling with *code_aster*,